skelly-2-1/cpp-retro-games/README.md

 # Compiling
 ## Windows
-* MinGW and DirectX SDK required
+* MinGW, DirectX SDK and SFML required

 ## Linux
-* GLFW and an OpenGL Loader required
+* GLFW, SFML and an OpenGL Loader required

 ## Nintendo Switch
 * ONLY works on Switches with custom firmware installed
 * devkitpro is required with installed Switch support.
-Also needs EGL, glad and gladpi libraries installed
+Also needs SDL2, EGL, glad and gladpi libraries installed

 # Notes
 * This is developed in Visual Studio Code.
 I've included my own .vscode directory, which may not work for you